akshayreddykotha/akshayreddykotha.github.io/_posts/2020-08-07-chipotle-item-analysis.md

 This brings to the end of this simple walk-through (fully accessible via this [repo](https://github.com/akshayreddykotha/mini-cases/tree/master/chipotle-item-analysis)) and my plan from here on is to extend this analysis for a market basket analysis or to recommend what can a customer add as an add-on for a future order.

 Off to pondering whether this data is sufficient to do what struck me.
 If you have any ideas or loves to try different food cuisines, ping me - we can discuss about food or plan to implement the ideas for a great customer experience...

+_Trivia_

+**What is the avg. number of orders in a week at Chipotle (any location)?**

+Let's guesstimate...

+Equation: No. of restaurants of Chipotle x No. of weeks in a year (wk) x **No. of orders per week** (orders/wk) x Revenue per order (USD/orders) = Total annual revenue (USD).
+Check if the units are balanced on both sides.

+We get the `Revenue per order` from the above dataset. (remember this is an avg. figure) = `$`(34500/1834) USD

+*Assumptions*

+Inevitably, valid assumptions are key to calculating estimates.
+* A core assumptions to this particular calculation is - the revenue generated in this data set is only for a single location/restaurant.
+* Chipotle's annual revenue amounts to what it is just because of food orders
+* The total revenue amounts to both in-store and online sales.

+The other data points like revenue and no. of locations are openly available.

+No. of orders per week = 6B (USD) / (2500 * 52 * **No. of orders per week** * (34500/1834))

+Turns out to be ~ **2453** orders per week.

+This is only an approximation based on the assumptions made.
+Actual numbers might vary a lot depending on the location, season, things like COVID-19.
+There might also be other sources of revenue other than food ordering which hasn't been accounted for in this calculation.